openapi-tools/code-style/README.md

-# code-style
+# Code-Style for Open API Tools

-A collection of code styles
+A collection of code styles used for code in the Open API Tooling.